peteroupc/peteroupc.github.io/bernreq.md

     1. If $f$ is algebraic over rational numbers it can be simulated by a pushdown automaton.
     2. min($\lambda$, $1-\lambda$) and $\lambda^{1/p}$, for every prime $p\ge 3$, can be simulated by a pushdown automaton.
-    3. Given that $f$ is algebraic over rational numbers, it can be simulated by a pushdown automaton if and only if its "critical exponent" is a dyadic number greater than 1 or has the form $1-1/2^k$ for some integer $k\ge 1$.
+    3. Given that $f$ is algebraic over rational numbers, it can be simulated by a pushdown automaton if and only if its "critical exponent" is a dyadic number greater than &minus;1 or has the form $-1-1/2^k$ for some integer $k\ge 1$.
 (See notes 2 and 3.)

 - [**Simple simulation algorithms**](https://stats.stackexchange.com/questions/541402/what-are-relatively-simple-simulations-that-succeed-with-an-irrational-probabili): References are sought to papers and books that describe irrational constants or Bernoulli factory functions (continuous functions mapping (0,1) to itself) in any of the following ways.
-Ideally they should involve only rational numbers and should not calculate _p_-adic digit expansions.
+Ideally they should involve only rational numbers and should not compute _p_-adic digit expansions.
     - Simulation experiments that succeed with an irrational probability.
     - Simple [**continued fraction**](https://peteroupc.github.io/bernoulli.html#Continued_Fractions) expansions of irrational constants.
     - Functions written as infinite power series with rational coefficients (see "[**Certain Power Series**](https://peteroupc.github.io/bernoulli.html#Certain_Power_Series)").